Part 2 – A Heart Monitor

 The oscillation of polarities has the function of distilling a person’s personal truth out of the person through circumstantial shifts caused by energy shifts which leads to the development and strengthening of various inner components related to the discernment of truth.
 During all the oscillations the person’s beliefs, morals and ethics are tested, challenged and refined through many readjustments and conscience is strengthened in the process.

 Unity Through Polarity

-As we grow closer to our deepest personal inner-truths we discover universal truths that are shared by all of us.
+As we as individuating individuals grow closer to our deepest personal inner-truths we discover and encounter universal truths shared by all of us.
 This is how we arrive at unity through polarity (which is unity through individuality.)
 There is then an understanding that we are all one as a human species, notwithstanding our differences.
 This understanding happens on an autonomous and independent level through soul- and intellectual development.
 This sense of unity is not the same as the temporary sense of collective belonging that people experience when they participate in group activities.

 Personal Growth Through Polarity

 “Man is by nature a social animal; an individual who is unsocial naturally and not accidentally is either beneath our notice or more than human.
 Society is something that precedes the individual.
 Anyone who either cannot lead the common life or is so self-sufficient as not to need to, and therefore does not partake of society, is either a beast or a god. ” ― Aristotle .

 All personal development is internal.
 It being internal means that, psychologically speaking, it is development that happens away from the group, even if such development may be related to the group.
 Every person walks a personal inner-path through this life, no matter how social, group- or community oriented he or she may be.

 For personal consciousness to develop further one must be willing to let go of group consciousness.
 During this process a separation of individual consciousness from collective consciousness happens on a conscious level.